Wisconsin Courts are Pioneering the Use of Automated Alcohol Screening

 - Immediately alerts deputies or jailers in the event of a failed test

 - Generates reports for the Sheriff’s office or jail administrator.

 Operating without any direct supervision, the Kiosk can test up to 40 individuals per hour, 24 hours a day, seven days a week.

 “The AB Kiosk increases the safety of Wisconsin communities by ensuring that offenders complete the terms of their work release or probation programs,” said Patrick McKinney, general manager of Precision Kiosk Technologies.
 “In addition, the Kiosk coordinates and conducts all the alcohol screening for the County thereby freeing up deputies for higher-value work.”

 About Precision Kiosk Technologies

-Minneapolis-based Precision Kiosk Technologies (PKT) leads the electronic monitoring industry in providing high-volume autonomous breathalyzer testing to law enforcement jurisdictions.
-The company’s stand-alone Automated Breathalyzer Kiosk (AB Kiosk) simplifies and reduces the administrative burden of alcohol screening and other court-mandated offender programs, including probation check-in, Huber work release, and pre- and post-trial services.
+Minneapolis-based Precision Kiosk Technologies (PKT) leads the electronic monitoring industry in providing high-volume autonomous breathalyzer testing to law enforcement and courts.
+The company’s Automated Breathalyzer Kiosk (AB Kiosk) reduces the administrative burden of alcohol screening and other court-mandated offender programs, including probation check-in, Huber work release, and pre- and post-trial services.
 In addition, PKT designs automated testing kiosks for airports and mass transit facilities, and stadiums and arenas.
-To learn more about the AB Kiosk system and view a video of the testing process, please visit www.abkiosk.com/video.
+To learn more about the AB Kiosk system and view a video of the testing process, please visit www.abkiosk.com.